top of page

 A simple version of grep can be built in marcel itself, using parameterized pipelines:

 This new (pseudo-) operator is named grem.
-It has two parameters: pattern, a string to search for; and files, a file name or glob.
-(Pipeline parameters don't yet support *, so you are limited to exactly one pattern and one glob when using grem.)
+It has two parameters: pattern, a string to search for; and files, one or more filenames (or globs).
 The read operator reads the contents of each file, and the --label flag includes a label with each line, the File containing that line.
 The select operator is used to keep only those (file, line) pairs in which the line contains the given pattern.

 So now you can write grem "def set_env" *.py and get the structured result shown above.